 After a year of fake leaked specs of the TECNO Phantom 9, TECNO Mobile has unveiled the highly anticipated successor to the Phantom 8.
 And we have all the details just for you.
-And the phone costs less than ₦80,000.
+And the phone costs less than $250 or ₦80,000.

 TECNO Phantom 9 Quick Specs: Android 9 Pie smartphone.
 Announced July 2019.
 Features a 6.4-inch FullView display, Mediatek Helio P35 chipset, 32 MP selfie camera, 16MP+8MP+2MP AI triple camera with Quad Flash, 6 GB RAM, 128 GB internal memory, and a 3500 mAh battery.

 TECNO Phantom 9 Specs and Features

 - 2G mobile network bands: GSM, GPRS, EDGE 900 / 1800 / 1900 MHz.